Last Updated on

 If you’ve been chronically suffering from this skin issue, or you just want to prevent it from happening to you, then read on to learn more.

-13 Home Remedies for Eczema Scars
+13 Home Remedies for Dermatitis Scars

 1. Aloe Vera

 Aloe vera is one of the few herbs that can address eczema both internally and externally.
 It’s widely known for its antibacterial and anti-inflammatory properties.
 Because eczema involves drying and crusting of the skin, applying aloe vera gel directly on the affected area can help keep the area moisturized.
 When it’s moisturized, there’ll be lesser itching and scratching.
 This aloe Skin Soothing Spray is a great product for fighting itchy skin on the spot.
-Aside from moisturizing, aloe vera, when left overnight, can also lighten eczema scars.
+Aside from moisturizing, aloe vera, when left overnight, can also lighten dermatitis scars.
 It works by sloughing off dead skin cells and encouraging skin cell regeneration.

 2. Baking Soda